 8 things I stopped buying to save money

-I haven’t used paper towels in several years.
+I haven’t used paper towels for several years.
 We were given a few rolls for our wedding, and I didn’t know what to do with them!
-When I was pregnant with my six year old, a friend of mine made me a roll of “unpaper towels” and I still have them!
+When I was pregnant with my six-year-old, a friend of mine made me a roll of “unpaper towels,” and I still have them!
 You can also buy a nice set of cloth napkins on Amazon if you want everything to match.
 I also use various rags and old cloth prefolds and flats (diapers ;)) instead of using paper towels.
 It just seems wasteful to me to throw something away, when a reusable version works just as well or better.
-That being said, I won’t be giving up toilet paper any time soon!
+That said, I won’t be giving up toilet paper anytime soon!

 I used cloth diapers for about 70% of my kids diapering years.
 Cloth diapers can be a huge money saver, especially during the newborn stage.
 The initial expense of cloth diapers is a little high, but there are a few ways to save.
 Buying pre-used diapers (sounds gross, I promise they can be cleaned,) choosing cheaper diapers like flats or prefolds, and using coupons are all ways that I saved on cloth diapers.
 I also re-sold all of mine when I was done with them.
 You can do the same, and end up almost breaking even on cloth diapers.
 I did this by buying things on sale, using Swagbucks to purchase diapers on Amazon, and re-selling the diapers when I was done using them.

 My favorite diapers are BumGenius All-in-ones.
 All in ones are the most expensive kind of cloth diaper, but they’re very similar to disposables and easy to use.
 If you’re looking to cloth diaper on a budget, I love using OsoCozy Flats or OsoCozy prefolds with a Thirsties cover.